fattenap/react-autolayout/README.md

 The query function will receive two parameters.

 The first is `constraints`. `constraints` holds the current state of all autolayout objects.
-You are able to reference view styles to determine breack points.
+You are able to reference view width and height to determine break points.
 The shape of `constraints` is ${name}.${viewKey}.width|height

 The second is `currentFormat`.
-This is a string that stores the current format applied to the region.
+This is a string that stores the format currently applied to the region.

 #### `htmlTag: string`